Koki-Minoda/badugi-app/docs/bugs/current_bugs.md

 5. **Draw hand rollback persists even after cards change.**
    - When the hero swaps cards in Draw#2 the next draw round shows the pre-change hand, and the soon-after Showdown logs show `null` references.
 The new `[E2E-ACTION]` traces capture hand/stack metadata and should reveal which `setPlayers` call reverts the hand after `finishDrawRound`.

+6. **Playwright draw→bet spec still times out after a fold.**
+   - Trace instrumentation now logs hero’s re-entry into the Draw phase, `finishBetRoundFrom`/`finishDrawRound` explicitly reset `turn`/`betHead` after SB folds, and the new showdown log dumps every seat’s cards before Next-hand, but the third `[TRACE] finishDrawRound start` still arrives too late.
+Playwright’s `finishPromise` thus never resolves before the 30 s browser timeout.
+7. **Fold-only loop spec never finds the Fold button.**
+   - The repeated fold scenario still leaves the hero behind the hand-result overlay, so the Fold button never becomes visible and the spec times out after 15 s. `heroActionReadyRef` now primes hero to retake the button once a new hand deals, and the auto-Next-hand timer fires after the overlay appears, but the control still doesn’t show up before the spec gives up because we never leave `handResultVisible` early enough for Playwright to see the Fold button.
+8. **Result overlay should not duplicate Pot #2 when only the main pot exists.**
+   - Even with a single pot, the overlay renders extra pot blocks.
+Only show `potDetails` when there are two or more positive pots and otherwise list the winners directly so the UI matches the actual pot structure.

 Document any further issues in this list so we can prioritize fixes in Spec order.

 ## Automation coverage